What the Selar vs. Mainstack Feud Says About Africa’s $30B Creator Economy

 Platform rivalries do not automatically serve creator interests.
 Both Selar and Mainstack are tools.
 Creators benefit most by evaluating platforms on fees, reliability, payout speed, and support not by choosing sides in a public dispute.

 How a company handles competitive pressure is informative.
-Coordinated inauthentic social media campaigns, public allegations of misinformation, and the airing of employment disputes are indicators of how an organisation operates under stress.
-Creators building businesses on these platforms should take note.
+Coordinated inauthentic social media campaigns, public allegations of misinformation, and the airing of employment disputes may be seen as indicators of how an organisation operates under stress but also open a pathway to legal disputes.